abmprotocol/dss/DEVELOPING.md

 The `Vat` contains risk parameters for each `ilk`:

-- `spot`: the maximum amount of Dai drawn per unit collateral
+- `spot`: the maximum amount of dotBtc drawn per unit collateral
-- `line`: the maximum total Dai drawn
+- `line`: the maximum total dotBtc drawn

 And a global risk parameter:

-- `Line`: the maximum total Dai drawn across all ilks
+- `Line`: the maximum total dotBtc drawn across all ilks

 The `Vat` exposes the public function: